Jumbo Loans: Everything You Need to Know

 Qualifying for a jumbo loan is generally similar to qualifying for a conventional mortgage, but there are a few key differences.
 These differences include:

-These are just general guidelines, however, and each lender has its own unique qualifications.
-So it’s important to do your research and compare different lenders before applying for a loan.
+Remember, these are general guidelines and each lender may have its own unique qualifications.
+It’s crucial to do your research and compare different lenders’ criteria before applying for a loan.
+This list isn’t exhaustive, but it provides a sense of what to expect when considering a jumbo loan.

 Financing Limits